neha-chawla/RandomPython/README.md

 # RandomPython

+# Install pyautogui

-# Install pyautogui and run this program in a chat window on desktop iMessage
+# Run this program and then move your cursor to a chat window on desktop iMessage